 There was clear consensus that a long-term plan like this is needed to advance the science of ecosystems, and to influence policy and land management, and generate ongoing community support and land management.
 Ultimately, it will facilitate the capability of ecosystem science to deliver useful outcomes and benefits for Australian society.

-The participants identified the main problems and opportunities facing ecosystem science, and focus groups were used to delve into these in detail, and to identify solutions.
+The participants identified the main problems and opportunities facing ecosystem studies, and focus groups were used to delve into these in detail, and to identify solutions.
 They are recorded in a workshop report.

 Building on the foundation of this workshop, the process that will unfold to develop the Ecosystem Science Long-Term Plan is centred on principles of openness, inclusivity and transparency, and will include: